 Keeping accurate business records doesn't have to be complicated.
 Here’s how to do it:

 1. Start by choosing accounting software that's straightforward and fits what your business needs.
 This software will be your best friend, helping you keep everything consistent and organised.
-Popular accounting software includes Xero, MYOB, and QuickBooks.
+Popular accounting software includes MYOB and QuickBooks.

 2. Make it a habit to enter your transactions into this software regularly.
 Waiting too long can lead to forgotten details or mistakes.
 To avoid this, set aside a specific time each week dedicated to updating your records.
 This could be an hour or two every Friday afternoon, for example.
 Consistency is key to keeping everything straight.